-“A nosebleed occurs when a blood vessel in the nose is damaged and opens into the nasal cavity,” explains Elisabeth Ference, MD, MPH, an otolaryngologist at Keck Medicine of USC and assistant professor of clinical otolaryngology in the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at the Keck School of Medicine of USC.
+“A nosebleed occurs when a blood vessel in the nose is damaged and opens into the nasal cavity,” explains Elisabeth Ference, MD, an otolaryngologist at the USC Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC and assistant professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC.
 “Most often, nosebleeds are due to damage to vessels in the front of the nose along the middle wall, called the septum.
 Septum blood vessels bleed due to nasal dryness, trauma from picking the nose and irritation from allergies or colds.
 But a nosebleed can also occur, more dangerously, in the deeper tissue in the nose.”

 Nosebleeds that occur in the front of the nose are called anterior nosebleeds, while those in the deeper tissue in the back of the nose are called posterior.
 The latter are more common in older people and may stem from daily aspirin use, high blood pressure, bleeding disorders or atherosclerosis.
 They may also occur after a blow to the face and may signal internal bleeding.
 In a posterior nosebleed, the blood flow may start high in your nose and run down into your throat.
 If any of these circumstances apply to you, seek medical attention for your nosebleed right away.
 Your doctor will be able to tell whether or not it’s serious.